-- Check hands for open cuts, wounds or severe eczema.
-These pupils must wear a glove to avoid pond water getting into their wound and keep it on until they have washed their hands.
+- 1. Check hands for open cuts, wounds or severe eczema.
+Pupils with exposed cuts must wear a glove to avoid any pond water getting into the wound and keep it on until they have washed their hands.
 Remind the group to keep their hands away from their face and to wash their hands after the activity before eating and drinking. - 2.
-Half fill the white trays with pond water (it may be easier for an adult to do this).
-Trays should be spaced out on the ground in the area away from the pond. - 3.
+Half fill the white trays with pond water (it might be easier for an adult to do this).
+Trays should be spaced out, on the ground in the area away from the pond. - 3.
 Now you are ready to dip!
 Pupils should take turns to dip.
 The person dipping should hold the net firmly with two hands and sweep it through the water (not the mud) in a figure of eight motion, turning it so that the net stays open and filling. - 4.
 Raise the net to allow the water to drain out.
 Take the net to the tray, turn it over, push the net inside out and submerge it in the tray. - 5.
-Swish the net in the water to remove any animals caught in it before passing it to the next person in the group for their turn to dip. - 6.
-Those not dipping can examine the animals caught using the viewer.
+Swish the net in the water to remove any animals caught in it before passing it to the next person in the group for their turn to dip.

+- 6. Those not dipping can examine the animals caught using the viewer.
 Place a spoon of water in the small dish (on the green part), carefully catch an animal using the spoon and place in the viewer before placing the conical lid on top.
 Hold the handles and look through the viewing hole on the side or through the top of the viewer.
-Viewers must be kept level or water will leak out.
-Use the Identification guide to identify each animal.

-7. If the water in the tray becomes dirty or cloged with weeds, replace the water by resting the tray on the edge of the pond before gently tipping it out and refilling with fresh water.
+Viewers must be kept level or water will leak out. - 7.
+If the water in the tray becomes dirty or clogged with weeds, replace the water by resting the tray on the edge of the pond before gently tipping it out and refilling with fresh water. - 8.
+Use the Freshwater Name Trail key to identify each animal. - 9.
+Use the 'Study of a pond creature' sheet for pupils to complete with observations of their finds.